MicrosoftDocs/Advertising-docs/BingAds/bingads-11/guides/geographical-location-codes.md

 For code examples that demonstrate how to download the geographical locations codes, see [Geographical Locations Code Example](code-example-geographical-locations.md).

 ## <a name="fileformat"></a>Location Codes File Format
 The comma separated value (CSV) file contains data organized in the following non-localized column headings.
-Only the Display Name and Descriptor columns are localized depending on the file URL used above.
+Only the Bing Display Name is localized depending on the file URL used above.

 > [!IMPORTANT]
 > New columns may be added at any time, so your implementation must ignore unknown columns.